 As a breathing educator and specialist for the past 30 years, now living on Vashon, the most common question I get asked is “why do I sigh and yawn so much?”
 Are there any benefits from these breathing activities?

+The questions themselves are an indication of an intuition that perhaps something isn’t quite right with this breathing.
 People generally do not notice their breathing when the process is working well.
 In other words, breathing feels nourishing.

 Frequent sighing and yawning, at the most basic level, is an indication of a body that is under extreme stress and oxygen deprived.
-Stress that is inducing a person to feel overwhelmed, tired and breathless.
+Stress that is inducing a person to feel overwhelmed, tired, and breathless.

-Sighing and yawning are the body’s attempts to dissipate stress by creating a big exhale which temporarily relaxes the muscles that feel tense.
+Sighing and yawning are attempts by the respiratory and nervous systems to create a balance in breathing that will restore the breathing rhythm that supports us.
+They are also the body’s attempts to dissipate stress by creating a big exhale which temporarily relaxes the muscles that feel tense.

 Recent studies have shown that when a person’s exhale is longer than their inhale, two things happen.
-The first is that by exhaling more air from the lungs, a bigger inhale is possible bringing in more oxygen.
+The first is that by exhaling more air from the lungs, a bigger subsequent inhale is possible, bringing in more oxygen.
 Second, during the cycle of the exhale the heart rate slows down sending a signal to the muscles to relax.

 Sighing and yawning may feel good for a while but the symptoms of stress return rather rapidly.
-These are short term solutions that have long-lasting negative effects by creating a dysregulated breathing pattern.
+These are short-term solutions that have long-lasting negative effects by creating a dysregulated breathing pattern.

 The long-term solution to reducing stress begins by valuing the biology of the respiratory system.

-When is dysregulated in this way they are giving off more Carbon Dioxide than is optimal for the body to support the optimal delivery of Oxygen.
-This scientific principle is known as the Bohr Effect discovered in 1904 by Christian Bohn and still is the primary principle of respiration today.
-Our brain begins to get less and less oxygen which is why to begin to feel dizzy and then possibly faint.
-When a person breathes back their own CO2 in the paper bag, oxygen begins to flow again to the brain and the dizziness goes way.
+When breathing is dysregulated in this way they are giving off more CO2 than is optimal for the body to support the optimal delivery of oxygen.
+This scientific principle is known as the Bohr Effect, discovered in 1904 by Christian Bohr, and still is the primary principle of respiration today.
+Their brain begins to get less and less oxygen which is why they begin to feel dizzy and then possibly faint.
+When a person rebreathes their ownCO2 in the paper bag, oxygen begins to flow again to the brain and the dizziness goes way.
 Sighing and yawning are small versions of hyperventilating.
-These long-term effects of sighing and yawning are the reduction of CO2 levels and a lowering of Oxygen delivery throughout the body and upset the balance of respiratory gases in our blood.
+The long-term effects of sighing and yawning are the reduction of CO2 levels and a lowering of oxygen delivery throughout the body which upsets the balance of respiratory gases in our blood.

 What can be done about this?
 What are the long-term solutions?
 Let me say it this way.
 The nose is for breathing and the mouth is for eating.
-We breathe through our mouth as often as we eat through our nose!
-And we pace our daily activity so that we can use our nose for breathing almost all the time.
+We should breathe through our mouth as often as we eat through our nose!
+And we should pace our daily activity so that we can use our nose for breathing almost all the time.
 Yes, this does include exercise as well.
 Yes, there are exceptions, like being excited and happy in a specific circumstance.

 The obvious advantages of nose breathing are that the nose regulates the humidity of the incoming air to best suit the lungs.
-It also regulates the air temperature of the air that the lungs receive.
-The nose filters pollutant out of the air to keep the lungs clean and the nose also produces anti-bacterial chemicals to reduce the risk of colds and flu.
-There are at least 25 more advantages of nose breathing in helping to regulate our biology that you cannot receive when you use your mouth for breathing.
-Think of the nose as the guardian of the lungs.
+It also regulates the temperature of the air that the lungs receive.
+The nose filters pollutants out of the air to keep the lungs clean and it also produces anti-viral, anti-bacterial and anti-fungal chemicals to reduce the risk of infection.

-There is one more major advantage of nose breathing.
-Using the nose helps to balance our autonomic nervous system allowing us to maintain a sense of being Rested and Settled.
-Think of what might happen if a bear walking into your living room and the kind of breath you would take when you saw it.
-It would be a big gasp that would set off your Fight and Flight response for survival.
-That is what happens every time you inhale through your mouth, it triggers the nervous system to be on alert.
+One other major advantage of nose breathing is that it helps to balance our autonomic nervous system allowing us to maintain a sense of being rested and settled.
+Think of what might happen if a bear walked into your living room and the kind of breath you would take when you saw it.
+It would be a big gasp through your mouth that would set off your fight and flight survival response.
+That is what happens every time you inhale through your mouth – it triggers your nervous system to be on alert.
 This sign of constant alertness is what we call anxiety.
-As if there is always a threat that will disturb our peace of mind.
-More and more research is showing how nose breathing and balancing our blood gases reduces stress and makes us more effective in our daily activity as well as helping with memory.
-For more information see “Brain study shows how slow breathing induces tranquility” by Bruce Goldman, March 31, 2017.
+It’s as if there is always a threat that will disturb your peace of mind.

-If you find yourself yawning and or sighing more frequently then feels comfortable try spending a few minutes frequently throughout doing the following.
+There are at least 30 more advantages of nose breathing in helping to regulate our biology that you cannot receive when you use your mouth for breathing.
+Think of the nose as the guardian of the lungs.
+If you find yourself yawning and or sighing more often than feels comfortable, try spending a few minutes frequently throughout the day doing the following.
 Slow down, sit in a comfortable chair and breathe through your nose so quietly that you don’t hear yourself breathing.
 Over time this will help to balance your breathing health and begin to eliminate frequent yawning and sighing.
 Think of this time spent as self-care for your breathing health.

 I hope this answers some of the questions you might have about the breathing patterns of sighing and yawning.